All Episodes

 You had a lady call earlier concerning boarding and torture and so on.

-Um he's been through that training.
+He's been through that training.

-Um waterboarding is not a physical torture, it is psychological.
+Waterboarding is not a physical torture.

-The most die hard fanatic within 45 seconds basically breaks under waterboarding and will tell you virtually anything because they believe they're going to drown.
+The most die-hard fanatic within 45 seconds basically breaks under waterboarding and will tell you virtually anything because they believe they're going to drown.

 Well, if it isn't torture, why do they break?